anton-k/mig/README.md

 ## Conclusion

+we have walked throught the whole library.
+As summary of it's functions we can compose with path operator (/.) and monoid instance and we have various input and output newtype-wrappers to describe handler functions.

-I hope you enjoy the lib.
+I hope that you will enjoy the library.
 See the directory `examples` for more examples.
 Also there are repos that show how to use library with most common Haskell patterns to create web-servers: